 Sports Pool Bottom

 This type of pool bottom is very popular among those who play pool sports such as volleyball or water polo.
 In the sports bottom pool, there is a flat shallow section on both ends of the pool.
 After the shallow sections on both ends, the pool slopes down to a small hopper in the center which is typically around 5’ to 6’ deep.
-This type of pool is not as deep as a diving pool, therefore it heats faster.
+This type of pool is not as deep as a diving pool, therefore it heats faster, as is true with all shallow pool types.

 Play Pool Bottom